 How target transparency inspires performance, improves forecasting and manages risk

-UT400, our new Cloud ERP system for merchants, has been designed to help merchants in every area of their day to day operations.
-Sales are, naturally, a hugely important part of any commercial business, so it was important for us to build in features to help our customers not only monitor how they are performing and understand potential risks, but also to stimulate greater performance from every user.
+Merchanter, our new Cloud ERP system for merchants, has been designed to help merchants in every area of their day to day operations.
+Sales are, naturally, a hugely important part of any commercial business, so it was important for us to build in features to help our customers not only monitor how they are performing and understand potential risks, but also to stimulate greater performance from every member of the team.

 Having a progress chart right there, front and centre of your customised dashboard, is an instant sense check of how your sales are going.
 It can also stimulate a healthy competitiveness; people often have a natural desire to beat their previous results, and often when targets are broken down into visible, achievable measures, people are far more likely to increase effort to reach and surpass them.
 A lack of clarity, when people don’t really know where they’re heading, usually results in lacklustre results and inconsistency.

 Managers will have their own targets, and will be able to see the individual, team, branch, depot or company-wide results of the areas they have responsibility for.
 They can see these figures as a whole, or can drill down further to see individual people’s performance.
 That way, it’s easy to see whether results reflect a general trend for the business, whether a certain depot is having issues, or whether a particular member of the team might need additional support or development to get back on track.